openstack-archive/fuel-docs/pages/reference-architecture/task-deployment/0040-add-task.rst

 Additional task for an existing role
 ------------------------------------

-If you would like to add extra task for an existing role, follow these steps:
+If you would like to add an extra task for an existing role, follow these steps:

 #.
 Add the task description to
    ``/etc/puppet/2014.2.2-6.1/modules/my_tasks.yaml`` file.